-The Minister of Finance and Treasury is responsible for preparing the budget and submitting it to the People’s Majlis (parliament) for approval as stipulated in Article 32 of the Public Finance Act 2006 (PFA).
+The Minister of Finance is responsible for preparing the budget and submitting it to the People’s Majlis (parliament) for approval as stipulated in Article 32 of the Public Finance Act 2006 (PFA).
 According to the PFA “for each financial year, the minister must prepare and submit the budget to the parliament two months prior to the beginning of the fiscal year”.

 The fiscal year of the Maldives runs from 1st January to 31st December.

 The Approved Budget for 2023 is MVR 42.8 billion of which total expenditure is MVR 40.7 billion.
 The government is expected to receive MVR 32.1 billion as revenue and grants in 2023.
 The budget deficit for 2023 is 8.6 billion, amounting to 8.3% of GDP.

 Please click the link below to access to the Budget 2023 website.

 The links to the budget documents are also available on the Ministry of Finance's website

 Fiscal policy is one of the tools used by the government to achieve its economic and social objectives.
 In the Maldives, the fiscal policy framework is governed by the Fiscal Responsibility Act 2013 (FRA).
 The FRA came in force in 2014 with the objective of achieving fiscal stability, improving fiscal transparency and enhancing the accountability of the government to the parliament.